-- The Chair will explain the procedures at the hearing and the expected timeframe (appeals are usually allocated half a day). - The student appellant presents his/her case and calls witnesses, if any, to provide information on his/her behalf. - The Chair asks if the panel members or the respondent college wish to ask any clarifying questions of the appellant. - The respondent college has the opportunity to present their case and call any witnesses. - The panel members and the appellant are asked by the Chair if they have any clarifying questions they wish to ask the respondent college. - The parties present closing statements. - The parties leave the hearing and the panel deliberates. - The panel releases a written decision with reasons within thirty days following the hearing.
+- The Chair decides all procedural matters. - All hearings are open.
+Due to space constraints, the Registrar may request that interested members of the public confirm their attendance prior to the hearing. - The Chair will explain the procedures at the hearing and the expected timeframe (appeals are usually allocated three hours). - The student appellant presents his/her case and calls witnesses, if any, to provide information on his/her behalf. - The Chair asks if the panel members or the respondent college wish to ask any clarifying questions of the appellant. - The respondent college has the opportunity to present their case and call any witnesses. - The panel members and the appellant are asked by the Chair if they have any clarifying questions they wish to ask the respondent college. - The parties present closing statements. - The parties leave the hearing and the panel deliberates. - The panel releases a written decision with reasons within thirty days following the hearing.

-16.5.4 Disposition
+16.5.5.4 Disposition

-The Appeals Committee may:
+The BD Academic Appeals Committee may:

-- send a decision back to the decision-making body for reconsideration; - take any action that was available to the respondent college at the time it considered the appeal; or - deny the appeal.
+- send a decision back to the decision-making person or body for reconsideration to correct a procedural flaw or to address new information presented at the hearing that was not available to the prior decision-maker at the time the decision was made; - take any action that was available to the person or decision-making body at the time it considered the petition; or - deny the appeal.

-16.5.4 Decision
+16.5.5.5 Decision

-The decision of the Academic Appeals Committee is final (except, in the case of a student in a conjoint program, who has the right to appeal to the Academic Appeals Committee of Governing Council of the University of Toronto; see §16.2.5), and the Committee has power to issue the decision.
-The chair of the Appeals Committee will communicate the decision in writing within thirty days to the appellant and the respondent.
-The letter accompanying the decision from the Registrar will remind the appellant of the applicable right of further appeal as outlined in 16.2.5.
+The decision of the BDC Academic Appeals Committee is final and the BDC Academic Appeals Committee has the power to issue the decision.
+The Chair of the Appeals Committee will communicate the decision in writing within thirty days to the appellant and the respondent.
+The letter accompanying the decision from the Registrar will remind the appellant of the applicable right of further appeal as outlined in §16.6.

-16.5.5 Further reporting
+16.5.5.6 Further reporting